-Our starting point was to invite Rabbi Wittenberg to launch the project with a talk to the community; alongside this we began to make suggestions on a weekly basis to members of the community about how to be more eco-friendly at home through a new “Green Tips” section in our weekly bulletin and our monthly newsletter.
-We have also encouraged members to stop receiving the monthly bulletin as a paper copy and to have receive it in digital form.
-We have also been much more aware of reducing the number of unnecessary paper handouts – and making announcements orally or putting up a single notice on the notice board where possible.
+Our starting point was to invite Rabbi Wittenberg to launch the project with a talk to the community; alongside this we began to make suggestions on a weekly basis to members about how to be more eco-friendly at home through a new “Green Tips” section in our weekly bulletin and our monthly newsletter.
+We have also encouraged members to stop receiving the monthly bulletin as a paper copy and to receive it in digital form.
+We have been much more aware of reducing the number of unnecessary paper handouts – and making announcements orally or putting up a single notice on the notice board where possible.

-The management committee looked at the use of energy in the building and has checked the insulation and changed light bulbs to more eco-efficient ones.
+The management committee has looked at the use of energy in the building and has checked the insulation and changed light bulbs to more eco-efficient ones.

 Kiddushim and food preparation

 The kitchen now use food recycling bins in addition to the paper and plastic recycling bin we had before, and have enlarged facilities to cope.
 We have removed disposables from daily use and are now using glass or china – and we have moved from the plastic single use kiddush cups to glasses – more time on washing up but less plastic wastage.